 For more specific information about FERPA, please contact: Family Policy Compliance Office, U.S. Department of Education (1-800-872-5327).

-When students under the age of 21 are found responsible either for an alcohol or drug violation of the Code of Student Conduct, the Office of Student Conduct will notify parents/guardians in writing.
+When students under the age of 21 are found responsible either for an alcohol or drug violation of the Code of Student Conduct, Student Conduct will notify parents/guardians in writing.
 The letter will contain information regarding the violation of the code that occurred.
 Additional information will not be shared unless the student completes a waiver/release form.
 The waiver/release form can be located on the first floor of the Student Center in Suite 1115 or online at Student Waiver and Information Release Form.
-If after speaking with your student, you have questions concerning the incident, you can contact the Office of Student Conduct at (334) 844-1305 or via email at email@example.com.
+If after speaking with your student, you have questions concerning the incident, you can contact Student Conduct at (334) 844-1305 or via email at email@example.com.